f5devcentral/f5-velos-training/docs/velos_networking.rst

 Link Aggregation Groups
 =======================

-VELOS allows for bonding of interfaces into Link Aggregation Groups or LAG’s.
-LAG’s can span across blades as long as blades are in the same chassis partition.
+VELOS allows for bonding of interfaces into Link Aggregation Groups or LAGs.
+LAGs can span across blades as long as blades are in the same chassis partition.
 Links within a LAG must be the same type and speed.
-LAG’s may be configured for static or lacp mode.
+LAGs may be configured for static or lacp mode.
 The maximum number of members within a single LAG is 32.

 An admin can configure the **LACP Type** to **LACP** or **Static**, the **LACP Mode** to be **Active** or **Passive**, and the **LACP Interval** to **Slow** or **Fast**.